Parliament meets to pass $130b wage scheme

-Wage subsidies designed to save six million jobs will be approved by federal parliament when a reduced number of politicians meet in Canberra.
+Wage subsidies designed to save six million jobs will be approved by federal parliament as a reduced number of politicians meet in Canberra.

+Prime Minister Scott Morrison said the $130 billion JobKeeper scheme was the biggest economic lifeline in the nation’s history, designed to protect jobs during the coronavirus pandemic.

+“Today is not about ideologies.
+We check those at the door,” he told parliament.

+“Many needy Australians will miss out,” Opposition Leader Anthony Albanese told the chamber.

+When the bill is voted on in the Senate later in the day, Labor won’t support any amendments not introduced by the opposition, he said.

-But the Morrison government is refusing to extend the $130 billion scheme to more than two million casual workers, temporary visa holders and local council employees who will miss out.
+But the Morrison government is refusing to extend the JobKeeper scheme to more than two million casual workers, temporary visa holders and local council employees who will miss out.

-“We won’t be accepting any amendments today,” Finance Minister Mathias Cormann told ABC radio on Wednesday.

-“The scheme that we’ve put forward is very fair, it will provide support to six million working Australians.”

 However, the situation is not that simple for many temporary residents, with flights cancelled, borders closed and some countries made unsafe.